 FALL/SPRING/SUMMER.
+Pre-Requisites: BIOS 503D, BSHES 504D, PRS 502D, PRS 505D, PRS 535D, PRS 542D, PRS 575D, PRS 580D as prerequisites, or by special permission to enroll.
 Provides an opportunity to integrate the content and skills learned in the academic setting through participation in scholarly research or other culminating project.